'A truly remarkable man who touched the lives of all he met:' Tributes following death of school leader

-Warm tributes have been paid to a ‘truly remarkable’ Hartlepool education leader who has died suddenly.
+Warm tributes have been paid to a ‘truly remarkable’ Hartlepool education leader who has died.

-Alan Chapman, who was CEO of Hartlepool Aspire Trust, which runs Catcote Academy, Catcote Futures and Catcote Sixth Form, is understood to have passed away unexpectedly overnight on Monday, October 14.
+Alan Chapman, who was CEO of Hartlepool Aspire Trust, which runs Catcote Academy, Catcote Futures and Catcote Sixth Form, passed away on Tuesday, October 15 after a short illness.
 He was 67.

 Friends and colleagues have described him as inspirational, a visionary and was devoted to giving young people with disabilities and additional needs the best education and opportunities in life.